bazz1tv/github-tutorial/README.md

 #### Checkout the Master Branch
 A typical behavior you should follow is to make sure you're in your master branch by typing `git branch` -- there will be an asterisk next to the active branch.
 If the master is not the active branch, then `git checkout master`.

-_Note_: If your local repo has uncommitted changes at this point in time, you will need to either finish committing them, or you may temporarily `git stash` them before checking out the master branch.
-You can later `git stash apply` to bring them back.
+_Note_: If you are already working in a new branch, and your local repo has uncommitted changes at this point in time, you will need to either finish committing them, or you may temporarily `git stash` them before checking out the master branch.
+You can later `git stash apply` to bring the changes back.

 #### Fetch/Status/Pull
 Now we are ready to sync to your local machine.
 You ought do this every time before creating a new branch (which will be based on the master).
 Do the following commands while inside your **master** branch.